Meg Stinks!: Plot

-Meg and her parents attend James Woods High School's College Fair where they find out that not only is Meg considered a top student (with an A+ average, despite the fact that none of the teachers want to trade sex for higher grades with her), but Principal Shepherd arranged an interview for her at her first-choice college, Green Mountain College in Vermont.
+Meg and her parents attend James Woods High School's College Fair where they find out that not only is Meg considered a top student (with a B average, despite the fact that none of the teachers want to trade sex for higher grades with her), but Principal Shepherd arranged an interview for her at her first-choice college, Green Mountain College in Vermont.
 Peter loses a bet with Lois and has to drive Meg to the college.
 On the way there, Peter is his usual dismissive self towards her and does not order her any food at a diner, until he finds out that Meg knows a lot about his likes when she plays "Night Moves" by Bob Seger on the jukebox.
 They bond as Peter explains with stunning clarity that he had a family because he did not like to use condoms and lost out on a promising career as a podiatrist to take his loathed job at the toy factory and support his new family.
 Arriving at the college, they crash a party and end up missing the interview the next morning.

 As Lois scolds Meg and Peter upon arriving home, Meg defends their actions because this is the first time she has ever gotten anything positive out of her interactions with her father.
-As Peter and Meg continue staying out and having wacky adventures, Lois advises Meg to watch hanging out with Peter as he could ruin her future.
+As Peter and Meg continue staying out and having wacky adventures, Lois warns Meg that hanging out with Peter could ruin her future.
 Meg dismisses Lois' concerns but Peter's exhausting stunts begin to wear on her.
 Soon, Meg admits that she is having trouble dealing with Peter and asks for help, but Lois insists she work it out on her own as part of growing up.
 Meg reschedules her college interview and tells an upset Peter that she is going on her own, preferring he be her responsible father instead of her party animal friend.
-Meg's narration revealed that she got into her choice college, contracted HPV her first day there and got the nickname "Warthog".
+Meg's narration reveals that she got into her choice college, contracted HPV her first day there and got the nickname "Warthog".

 Meanwhile, Brian goes outside to read in peace and quiet because of Stewie and Chris watching Extreme Makeover: Bethenny Frankel Edition.
 When he hears a noise, he discovers a skunk and is sprayed.
 After various attempts by the Griffin family to get rid of the skunk smell on Brian fail, Lois sends an unwilling Brian to live outside until the skunk smell wears off.
 As Brian adjusts to living outside, he discovers he can hunt and eat in the wild after catching a hummingbird as well as run faster on all fours.
 As the smell fades, Brian finds he is meant to stay outdoors and starts to act like a wild dog while having a beard and long hair.
 An unhappy Stewie begs Brian to return to his old life; Brian refuses until a thunderstorm starts, bolting for the house.